curl/everything-curl/usingcurl/verbose/writeout.md

 By default, this option makes the selected data get output on stdout.
 If that is not good enough, the pseudo-variable `%{stderr}` can be used to direct (the following) part to stderr and `%{stdout}` brings it back to stdout.

 From curl 8.3.0, there is a feature that lets users send the write-out output to a file: `%output{filename}`.
-The data following will then be written to that file.
-If you rather have curl append to that file instead of creating it from scratch, prefix the file name with `>>`.
+The data following is then written to that file.
+If you rather have curl append to that file instead of creating it from scratch, prefix the filename with `>>`.
 Like this: `%output{>>filename}`.

 A write-out argument can include output to stderr, stdout and files as the user sees fit.